cryptimeleon/cryptimeleon.github.io/docs/benchmarking.md

 1
 ```

-As seen above, `DebugGroup` provides the same interfaces as any other group in Math does, just with some additional features.

-Whenever a group operation is performed, `DebugGroup` tracks it internally.
-The user can access the data via a variety of methods.
-These methods for data access can be separated in two categories:
-Methods whose names end in `Total` and ones whose names end in `NoExpMultiExp`.
-The former includes all group operations, even the ones done in (multi-)exponentiation algorithms while `NoExpMultiExp` methods only retrieve operation counts of operations *not* done in (multi-)exponentiations.
+The counting is done in two modes: The `NoExpMultiExp` mode and the `Total` mode.
+Group operations metrics from the `NoExpMultiExp` mode disregard operations done inside (multi-)exponentiations while the `Total` mode does account for operations inside (multi-)exponentiations.
+`NoExpMultiExp` measurements are therefore independent of the actual (multi-)exponentiation algorithm while `Total` measurements are more expressive in regards to the actual runtime (since estimating group operation runtime is easier than that of a (multi-)exponentiation).
 This is useful if you want to track (multi-)exponentiations only as a single unit and not the underlying group operations.

-That data can be accessed via the `getNumExps()` and `getMultiExpTermNumbers()` methods, where the latter returns an array containing the number of bases in each multi-exponentiation done.
+Exponentiation and multi-exponentiation data can be accessed via the `getNumExps()` and `getMultiExpTermNumbers()` methods, where the latter returns an array containing the number of bases in each multi-exponentiation done.
 Additionally, `resetCounters()` can be used to reset all operation counters, and `formatCounterData()` provides a printable string that summarizes all collected data.

+As an example we consider the computation of $$g^a \cdot h^b$$.
+The `NoExpMultiExp` mode counts this as a single multi-exponentiation with two terms.
+No group operations are counted since they are all part of the multi-exponentiation.
+The `Total` mode does not consider the multi-exponentiation as its own unit.
+Instead, it counts the group operations, inversions, and squarings that are part of evaluating the multi-exponentiation (using a wNAF-type algorithm).
+Combining these metrics gives us therefore a more complete picture of the computational costs.

+A more detailed (code) example is given below:

 ```java
 DebugGroup debugGroup = new DebugGroup("DG1", 1000000);